Rabies vaccine (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Tell your doctor before you receive this vaccine if you take medicine that weakens your immune system, such as a steroid (such as dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone, Medrol®) or cancer treatment.
+- Tell your doctor before you receive this vaccine if you take medicine that weakens your immune system, such as a steroid (including dexamethasone, hydrocortisone, methylprednisolone, prednisolone, prednisone) or cancer treatment.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding.
+- Tell your doctor if you are pregnant or breastfeeding.
 Tell your doctor if you have had an allergic reaction to any type of vaccine, if you have an illness with fever, or if you have an immune system problem.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.